ginger package

 <-16.78082191780822, 1.4383561643835616>

-Original implementation of zero suppression in Bairstow’s method.
+Original zero suppression for Bairstow’s method (modifies in-place).

-This function modifies the residual vectors vA and vA1 to suppress the influence of other roots (vrj) when estimating the current root (vri).
-This helps prevent interference between root estimates during iteration.
+Modifies residual vectors vA and vA1 to suppress interference from other root estimates (vrj) during iteration.

-Note: This is the original implementation that modifies vectors in-place.
-The newer version returns modified vectors instead.
+Note: This original version modifies vectors in-place.
+The newer suppress() returns modified copies instead.

 Parameters: